InfinityBotList/Arcadia/README.md

   Arcadia
 </h2>
 <p align="center">
- Rewrite of the Discord Bot used for Managing the Infinity Bot List Servers.
+ Arcadia is a monorepo with the following components:
 </p>

+- bot/ => Rewrite of the Discord Bot used for Managing the Infinity Bot List Servers
+- api/ => Rewrite of the API (not notification layer, thats a seperate ``PUBSUB`` channel in golang)

 <hr>